Gentle reminders from the mediator. e.g., "Didn't you guys agree to not interrupt?" are usually sufficient to stay on track.

 2. We agree to call each other by our first names, not "he" or "she" or worse.

 3. We will ask questions of each other for the purposes of gaining clarity and understanding and not as attacks.

 4. We agree to try to avoid establishing hard positions and express ourselves in terms of our needs and desires and the outcomes that we wish to create.

 5. We agree to listen respectfully and sincerely try to understand the other's needs and interests.

 6. We recognize that, even if we do not agree with it, each of us is entitled to our own perspective.

-12. We will point out if we feel the mediator is not being impartial as to person and neutral as to result.
+12. We will point out if we feel the mediator is not impartial as to person and neutral as to result.

-© 1996-2001 The Mediation Center, Inc. - All Rights Reserved
+© 1996-2018 Resourceful Internet Solutions, Inc. - All Rights Reserved